 The Right to Grieve Grades When Alleged Violations of the Honor Code Are Pending

-L. Any other grades given for work in the same course, unless the grade itself is the sanction, can be grieved in accordance with the established policy of the Fordham GBA only after any and all questions of violations of the Honor Code have been resolved through the Honor Court Procedures outlined above.
+L. Any other grades given for work in the same course, unless the grade itself is the sanction, can be grieved in accordance with the established policy of the Gabelli School of Business only after any and all questions of violations of the honor code have been resolved through the Honor Court procedures outlined above.

 Procedure for a Student to Report an Honor Code Violation

 If a student witnesses a violation of the honor code or otherwise has a reason to believe that a violation has occurred, he or she may choose among several possible courses of action: